nowox/dotfiles/.doc/vimrc.md

 ```

 vnoremap <BS> X
+$ to move physically at the end of the line

 ```vimscript
 nnoremap <BS> X
 ```

 (Virtualedit must be enabled)
+Insertion mode on enter

 ```vimscript
 nmap <End>    $l
 ```

+In visual mode arrows don't work as expected

 ```vimscript
 nmap <cr> i<cr>
 ```

+In Select mode arrows keys cancel the selection

 ```vimscript
 vmap <Up> k